 Golden Ball Tavern Events

 Join us every Second Sunday of the month from 1-3 p.m. and learn about six generations of the Jones family living in this house for 200 years!
 Learn about the unique role that the tavern and Isaac Jones played during the Revolutionary War - including the visits from British Spies, Paul Revere’s men and a Weston Tea Party.
-See what it was like to live in the colonial times - our museum is filled with hundreds of artifacts that belonged to the Jones family.
+Visit our exhibit “Spies Among Us” and view our sculpture “Mightier Than the Sword”.
+A fun, family friendly day out!

 We enjoyed our online lecture with Malcolm F. Purinton, Ph.D., renowned beer historian, professor, author and columnist who turned his love of beer into an academic vocation.
 Learn more about the role of beer and alcohol in Revolutionary times with a very interesting perspective by watching the lecture on our YouTube channel HERE!